ucsb-cs48/w20/_lab/lab02.md

 * In addition, there should be set of issues for creating "Hello World" apps;  There should be one per each team member or pair of team members, and each team member or pair should be *assigned* to that issue on the Kanban board.

+# Starting Sprint02
+Some time during or after this Lab Section, you will enter Sprint02.
+This may be different for each of the teams - it depends on when you do your sprint review and sprint planning meetings.
+In any case, when you switch over to Sprint02, please create a new team/sprint02 directory in your GitHub and document all your sprint02 meetings in that directory from there on.

 # Conduct a standup meeting (5-10 minutes)

 You are encouraged to conduct a standup meeting as a team.